scsibug/Recipes/cauliflower_mash.md

 Cut cauliflower into small florets, and steam.

-Add cauliflower, butter, source cream, bacon, and most of the cheese into a mixing bowl, and stir with a fork until melted and well mixed.
+Add cauliflower, butter, sour cream, bacon, and most of the cheese into a mixing bowl, and stir with a fork until melted and well mixed.
 Hold back enough cheese for topping.